-Traditionally reserved only to Swiss-based watchmakers (with an overwhelming majority of them serious brands who, like experienced bluesmen, know exactly what they are doing even while improvising in a state of extreme intoxication,) the annual Salon International de la Haute Horlogerie Geneve is always ready to stun you with dozens and even hundreds of gorgeous, no-nonsense timekeepers from the major watchmaking houses.
-Stuns you to such an extent that it often hard to chose between truly original and carefully calculated designs.
-While the new Jaeger-LeCoultre Master Grande Tradition a Tourbillon 43 (Ref.
-Q1662510) self-winding wristwatch seems to fall into the latter category, to yours truly, it still looks like a real jewel in the gorgeous crown that the renowned Swiss Manufacture has presented during the SIHH 2011 trade show.
+The new wristwatch stuns you to such an extent that it often hard to chose between truly original and carefully calculated designs.
+While the new Grande Tradition a Tourbillon 43 falls into the latter category, to yours truly, it still looks like a real jewel in the gorgeous crown that the renowned Manufacture has presented during the SIHH 2011 trade show.

-Well, technically, this is not a new watch, since it build on a design of a time measuring device that was introduced during the previous decade.
+Well, technically, this is not a completely new model, since it builds on a design of time measuring device that was introduced during the previous decade.

 If my memory serves me well, the original Jaeger-LeCoultre Master Grande Tradition a Tourbillon (the name was somewhat different, but that’s not very important here, is it?) was presented about four years ago and featured the same dial layout and was powered by the same JLC Caliber 978 automatic movement.

-However, even despite featuring virtually the same guts inside its stunning rose gold case, the version “43” has been beautifully face-lifted in order to match the 2011 MY collection of the classic-styled watches.
+However, even despite featuring virtually the same guts inside its stunning rose gold case, the version “43” has been beautifully face-lifted in order to match their classic-styled 2011 MY collection.